Skip to content

 Feature Galene LiveKit

-Primary Focus Simple, self-hosted video conferencing Scalable, production-grade, real-time communication platform
+Primary Focus Self-hosted video conferencing with low operational overhead Scalable, production-grade, real-time communication platform

-Architecture Single-server (with optional TURN) Distributed, multi-node architecture
+Architecture Single-server SFU (with integrated TURN server) Distributed, multi-node architecture

-Scalability Good (single server) Highly scalable (designed for many rooms/participants)
+Scalability Good (single server, UDP multiplexing since 1.0) Highly scalable (designed for many rooms/participants)

 Complexity Lower (simpler codebase) Higher (more features, more complex)

-Features - Basic video conferencing (audio, video, screen sharing)
+Features - Video conferencing (audio, video, screen sharing)

 - Group management